 Temporal changes: those showing changes in features over a time period, e.g. low activity in one week and high in the next.

 Within each class above, the potential target sets are ordered based on the description cost, computed using the integer programming approach.
-We consider both the exact and relaxed representations, and retain the relaxed representation if its cost is much less.
+We consider both the exact and relaxed representations and retain the relaxed representation if its cost is much less.

-Figure 4 shows an overview of our methodology.
+Figure 1 shows an overview of our methodology.
 In the results section, we present some descriptions generated by our algorithm for a particular target set, followed by a discussion on effects of the parameters.
 Finally, we present the utility of these methods in automatically identifying certain patterns in the data.

+Figure 1: Overview of steps, to generate succinct description of the level of influenza like illnesses (ILI) in different states of USA.
+The process begins with collecting raw ILI data from CDC website, followed by the creation of a state attribute table — a domain-specific version of the transaction-item matrix D — for a given weekend.
+We iterate over a space of all potential target sets and solve the MinApproxDesc problem to compute a representation.
+These are then ranked based on their interestingness score.